Why white and black hued artwork is so captivating and how to add it into your art collection.

 - one dominant color registers in the subconscious before the subject is known; example; a background color.

-- the ambient light temperature – a warmer white balance setting that shifts towards red and yellow channels will impart the artwork with a particular quality and tone.
+- the ambient light temperature – a warmer white balance setting that shifts towards red and yellow channels, will impart artwork with a particular quality and tone.

-In this article we’ll stray from colorf and delve into the equally powerful and tonal, black and white artwork crafted by local artists.
+In this article we’ll stray from color and delve into equally powerful and tonal, black and white artwork.

 Why?
 Black traps space, while white opens space.
 Black evokes sophistication; white communicates innocence.
 It’s clear: black and white are opposites.

-contrast creates completion.
+Contrast creates completion.
 The convergence of black and white (more so than any other color combination) is an example of how two divergent colors communicate more powerfully together than they do on their own.
+Let’s create AMAZING together!
+With over 35 years in the fine art and design industries, founder Andrea Bogart will expertly curate joyful black and white artwork bringing adventure to your hospitality projects.

 What the color black says to us: